Capital works – state-integrated schools

 - the board has sought legal and accounting advice, if required, to support the expenditure

-You will need to show the approval letter to the auditor during the annual audit of the board's financial accounts.
+You'll need to show the approval letter to the auditor during the annual audit of the board's financial accounts.

 Last reviewed: Has this been useful?
 Give us your feedback